 });

-The above code will create our authentication route using the POST method, which will capture our input fields when the user submits the form.
+The above code will create our authentication route using the POST method, capturing and validating our input fields when the user submits the login form.

 Remember the action we declared for our form in the login template?
 We are using the same value for the path in our new route, so when the user submits the form, the /auth will be appended to the URL.